 If you notice burrs on the plastic sleeves remove them with a sharp knife.

-- Glue magnets to the rotor with the letter ‘S’ facing outside.
+- Glue magnets to the rotor with the letter ‘S’ facing outside (or dimple facing inside depending on magnets marking).
 If you want to try 2 magnets first, glue them to the opposite sides.

 - If you want your rotor look better you may cut out the white glossy round labels that are provided and paste them to the magnets.
 It is recommended to use regular white glue or a glue stick on the labels for better results.
 This step is optional and may be done after you finish your motor.

 - Assemble rotor on the base plate.
 Try to spin it by hand.
 If it does not spin freely you might need to squeeze blue bricks slightly together to push plastic shaft sleeves in.
 There should be a tiny gap between sleeves and inner sides of the bricks with holes.